terceiro/debci/HACKING.md

 ```

 If you think the web interface looks empty, it is because a single debci run
 does not provide enough data to work with.
-You might want to generate some
+You might want to submit a few test
-fake data so the web interface will look a lot nicer:
+jobs to make the web interface will look a lot nicer (it might take a while to
+process):

     $ ./tools/gen-fake-data.sh